 The first task toward that end is to identify the right propositional modal logic for the potentialist conception.
-Expressed in terms of possible worlds, the basic underlying intuition is that the universe of sets in a given world w can always be increased - for any world w there is an accessible world w' that includes, not only everything already in w, but new sets whose members are mere pluralities in w.23 This can be captured more formally by means of several intuitive constraints on world domains D(w) and the accessibility relation R. Specifically, growth is reflected in the constraint that, if Rww', then $D(w) \subseteq D(w')$.24 R itself should be a partial order (i.e., reflexive, transitive, and anti-symmetric) - each world w' accessible from a world w represents a way in which some of the mere pluralities of w constitute fully-fledged sets in w', but different pluralities of w might constitute sets in different accessible worlds.
-Moreover, that the formation of new sets proceeds discretely is reflected in the requirement that R be weakly well-founded.25 Finally, if w_1 and w_2 represent distinct expansions of the set theoretic universe of a world w - different "choices" of which mere pluralities of w to take to constitute sets - it should still be possible in each world to form the sets constituted in the other; given the constraint on domains, the pluralities that constitute sets in w_1 will still be available in w_2 and vice versa.
-Hence, a further natural condition is that accessibility be directed, that is, that,
+Expressed in terms of possible worlds, the basic underlying intuition is that the universe of sets in a given world w can always be increased - for any world w there is an accessible world w' that includes, not only everything already in w, but new sets whose members are mere pluralities in w^{23} This can be captured more formally by means of several intuitive constraints on world domains D(w) and the accessibility relation R. Specifically, growth is reflected in the inclusion constraint that, if Rww', then $D(w) \subseteq D(w')$.24 R itself should be a partial order (i.e., reflexive, transitive, and anti-symmetric) - each world w' accessible from a world w represents a way in which some of the mere pluralities of w constitute fully-fledged sets in w', but different pluralities of w might constitute sets in different accessible worlds.
+Moreover, that the formation of new sets proceeds discretely is reflected in the requirement that R be weakly well-founded.25 Finally, if w_1 and w_2 represent distinct expansions of the set theoretic universe of a world w - different "choices" of which mere pluralities of w to take to constitute sets - it should still be possible in each world to form the sets constituted in the other.
+Hence, a further natural condition is that accessibility be directed, that is, that, for any two worlds w_1 , w_2 accessible from a given world w there is a third world accessible from both and, hence, given the inclusion constraint, one whose sets include all those formed in either world.
+The propositional modal logic

 23 For fairly obvious reasons, possible world semantics can only be considered a useful heuristic, as Kripke models are themselves by definition sets.
-Hence, no Kripke model could purport to represent (in a one-to-one fashion) all possible sets without opening the door once again to Russell's Paradox.
+Hence, no Kripke model could purport to represent (in a one-to-one fashion) all possible sets (over some initial collection U of urelements) without opening the door once again to Russell's Paradox.
+(And allowing "class-size" Kripke models would only give rise to a version of the completion problem if one claimed that such a model could include all possible sets - why isn't there a further world encompassing all the sets in that model?)
+This does, however, raise the further question of what it means for the potentialist translation of a theorem of ZF to be true, if it is not true in virtue of facts about genuinely existing sets in genuinely existing possible worlds.